 - Electric – Electric blankets are filled with synthetic materials, along with electric heating components.
 This way, the blankets provide additional heat to the body as needed.
 You can increase or decrease the temperature as per your wishes.

-- Duvet Cover – Duvet covers are thick blankets filled with synthetic fibers, down or feathers, cotton, or sometimes even wool.
+- Duvet Cover – Duvet covers are thick blankets filled with synthetic fibers, down or feathers, cotton, or wool.
 These blankets are quilted to keep the filling in place.
-However, Duvet covers don’t show a quilted pattern and are often plain, as they are designed to be put inside a duvet cover.
+However, Duvet covers don’t’ show a quilted pattern and are often plain, designed to be put inside a duvet cover.

 - Comforter – Comforters are possibly the most popular and commonly used blanket worldwide.
-They are a thick blanket filled with either synthetic materials or down.
+They are thick blankets filled with either synthetic materials or down.
 They come with a quilted weave and design to ensure the filling stays in place.
 Comforters are lightweight and often inexpensive.

 Choosing the Best Blanket: Fabric

-When it comes to blanket fabrics, the choice can seem a bit endless.
-Every fabric has its own pros and cons.
+Regarding blanket fabrics, the choice can seem a bit endless.
+Every fabric has its pros and cons.
 More often than not, it comes to personal preference; the texture and weight should be to your liking, and the production should be in tune with your ethical values.
-Let’s check out the most commonly used blanket fabrics.
+Let’s’ check out the most commonly used blanket fabrics.

 - Cotton – Cotton is the real OG when it comes to bedding.
 Cotton blankets are sustainably sourced and produced.
-Depending on the weave of cotton, these blankets can provide warmth on a cold day or be ideal for hot summer days.
-Cotton blankets are sturdy and long-lasting and suitable for frequent washing.
+Depending on the cotton weave, these blankets can provide warmth on a cold day or be ideal for hot summer days.
+Cotton blankets are sturdy and long-lasting, and suitable for frequent washing.
 Most cotton blankets are hypoallergenic, especially if made with Organic Cotton.

-- Down – Down blankets are filled with layers of feathers and down, as well as a synthetic substitute in between the feathers.
-As feathers are designed to protect birds from the onslaught of cold air while flying, the feathers in the blanket also provide insulation from the cold.
-These blankets are lightweight, much like down comforters, and are ideal for people who want warmth without any considerable added weight.
-However, natural down blankets are not suitable for people who are allergic to feathers; you may have to look for a synthetic substitute.
+- Down – Down blankets are filled with layers of feathers and down and a synthetic substitute between the feathers.
+As feathers protect birds from the onslaught of cold air while flying, the feathers in the blanket also provide insulation from the cold.
+These blankets are lightweight, much like down comforters, and ideal for people who want warmth without any additional weight.
+However, natural down blankets are unsuitable for people allergic to feathers; you may have to look for a synthetic substitute.

 Choosing the Best Blanket: Size

-Another serious consideration to getting a good blanket is finding the right size.
-The ideal blanket size should be at least a few inches longer and wider than the mattress sheet.
-This way, you’ll have enough blankets to tuck in on the sides.
+Another serious consideration in getting a good blanket is finding the right size.
+The ideal blanket size should be a few inches longer and wider than the mattress sheet.
+This way, you’ll’ have enough blankets to tuck in on the sides.
 However, this is just a general concept.
-Some people like a blanket that’s large enough to wrap around themselves, while others may not need something that wide.
+Some people like a large enthat’s lanket to wrap around themselves, while others may not need something that wide.
 Moreover, blanket size varies between different manufacturing companies as well.